 Establishing who the legal parents are (sometimes called "parentage") protects the mother, the baby, and especially the father, by greatly reducing the possibility that a judge will deny the father custody or visitation of his child, or other rights to which fathers are legally entitled.
 It also helps ensure that the child will be eligible to receive benefits through the father, including health, survivors', disability, and life insurance benefits.

-Keep in mind that parents are legally responsible for their children and their support, regardless of whether the parents are married to each other or not.
-And even if the father did not want the child, or split from his partner before the baby was born, he remains responsible for the child's support.
-Having an acknowledgment of paternity is crucial in getting this financial support.
+Keep in mind that parents are legally responsible for their children and their support, regardless of whether the parents are married to each other.
+And even if the father didn't want the child, or split from his partner before the baby was born, he remains responsible for the child's support.
+Establishing paternity is crucial in securing financial support from an unwilling father.

 In most states, you may give your child any first, middle, and last name you like.
-Whether you are married or not, you don't have to give the baby the last name of either parent if you don't want to, and the child does not have to have the father's last name to be considered "legitimate.”
-(See the article Legitimacy of Children Born to Unmarried Parents for more on the subject.)
+You don't even have to give the baby the last name of either parent if you don't want to, and the child doesn't have to have the father's last name to be considered "legitimate."
+(Learn more about the legitimacy of children born to unmarried parents.)

 The procedure for naming a baby is simple.
-A representative of the local health department or similar agency, or a hospital social worker, meets with the new mother in the hospital immediately after the birth and asks her the child's name and some questions about the mother’s health and the father’s name and occupation.
+A representative of the local health department or similar agency, or a hospital social worker, meets with the new mother in the hospital immediately after the birth.
+The representative typically asks the mother for the child's name and requests information about the father, such as his name and occupation.
 The mother doesn't have to name the child at this time, though she will probably be urged to do so.
 The information the mother gives is typed on a form that she signs.
-The state then issues a birth certificate, which usually doesn't reveal whether or not the parents are married.
+The state then issues a birth certificate, which usually doesn't reveal whether the parents are married.

 If the baby isn't born in a medical facility, the mother or the physician, midwife, or other person assisting in the delivery must notify health officials of the birth.
 Again, there's no legal requirement that the baby be named at this time, but it's common to do so.